terramate-io/terramate-docs/cli/getting-started/index.md

 ### Install Terraform or OpenTofu

-Next, install Terraform or OpenTofu which we will orchestrate using Terramate:
+Next, install Terraform or OpenTofu to orchestrate it using Terramate:

 - [Install Terraform](https://developer.hashicorp.com/terraform/install)
 - [Install OpenTofu](https://opentofu.org/docs/intro/install/)

 ## Create a new project

-Terramate requires a git repository to work and every git repository is considered a project in Terramate.
+Terramate requires a git repository, and every git repository is a project in Terramate.

-Let's set up your first Terramate project by creating a new directory `terramate-quickstart` and initializing a new, empty
+Let's create a new directory called `terramate-quickstart` and initialize Git to set up your first Terramate project.
-repository:

 ```sh
 $ git init -b main terramate-quickstart